beaverbuilder/documentation/docs/assistant/cloud/libraries/using-library-assets/add-single-items.md

 sidebar_label: Add single items
 ---

-## Post types, blocks, Beaver Builder & 3rd party page builder templates
+## Post type, blocks, Beaver Builder & 3rd party page builder templates

-* Navigate to the piece of content you’d like to import to your site from the Libraries App
+1. Navigate to the piece of content you’d like to import to your site from the Libraries App.
-* Select Create and Edit or Import from the Create New drop-down menu
+2. Select Create and Edit or Import from the Create New drop-down menu.
-	* Create and Edit will import the content and open the content for you to edit
+	* Create and Edit imports the content and opens it for editing.
-	* Import will add the content to the backend of your site and the [Content App](../../../plugin/apps/content.md)
+	* Import adds the content to the backend of your site and the [Content App](../../../plugin/apps/content.md).

 <img src="https://plchldr.co/i/800x300?&bg=f6f6f6&fc=656565&text=Placeholder" />

 ## Images

-* Navigate to the image you want to import from your Libraries App
+1. Navigate to the image you want to import from your Libraries App.
-* Click the Import button
+2. Click the Import button.
-* The image will now be available in your WordPress Media Browser and Assistant Media App
+3. The image will now be available in your WordPress Media Browser and Assistant Media App.

 <img src="https://plchldr.co/i/800x300?&bg=f6f6f6&fc=656565&text=Placeholder" />